johager/foundations-capstone-project/README.md

 The .env file should include
 PORT - port for the server
-CONNECTION_STRING - URI for the PostgreSQL database
+DATABASE_URL - URI for the PostgreSQL database